NMT Residential Life Community Standards

 Judicial response to student conduct is administered on an educational and progressive basis.
 Most violations of Residential Life Community Standards are addressed by the Residential Life Director who discusses the university’s expectations of a student as a member of an educational community.
 More serious violations of university policies are handled by the Dean of Students or Dean of Graduate Studies as well as Campus Police.
 Sanctions may include residence hall dismissal or university dismissal when students are found responsible for serious offenses.
 Students sign a housing license & agreement before accepting occupancy and are they expected to know and understand University rules and regulations.

 Residential Life is centrally located on the 2nd floor of Joseph A. Fidel Student Services Center (Fidel) where each of our housing professionals has individual offices.
 During normal University business days, Residential Life is open between 8am and 5pm, Monday-Friday.
 You can contact us in person, by phone at 575.835.5900, or by email at residential_life@ nmt.edu.
 After-hours, an on-call housing professional can be reached for urgent matters by contacting the Campus Police Dispatcher at 575.835.5434.
-Residential Life is one of many operations within Auxiliary Services, a department of the University Student and Relations Division.
+Residential Life is one of many operations within Auxiliary Services, a department of the Student Life division.

 Director of Residential Life: Responsible for the overall management of University residences and staff, the director is accountable for the effective delivery of residential student services.
 Working with departments and campus administrators to maintain quality housing and residential communities, the director oversees the planning of building operations and improvements, the development of policy, programs and procedures, as well as assessment.
 The director manages the department’s operating budget and supervises professional and paraprofessional staff.